-- (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) Subject to article 11(3), the quorum for the transaction of business at a meeting of directors is any two eligible directors. - (3) For the purposes of any meeting (or part of a meeting) held pursuant to article 15 to authorise a director's conflict, if there is only one eligible director in office other than the conflicted director(s), the quorum for such meeting (or part of a meeting) shall be one eligible director. - (4) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.
+- (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two unless there is just a sole director in office, and unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision: - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.